The Book of Joy

 Archbishop Desmond Tutu provided an expanded Christian response, based on C. S. Lewis’ observation: “We don’t have a soul.
 We are a soul.
 We have a body.”

 The Redemptive Cross insured that everyone’s soul will enjoy the companionship of God: Peace & Joy, forever – “No more death, nor pain, nor tears.”
-God’s unilateral, unconditional mercy, love, and forgiveness was spoken by Christ, from the Cross: “Father forgive them (His Jewish accusers and Roman executioners), for they know not what they do.”
+God’s unilateral, unconditional mercy, love, and forgiveness was spoken by Christ, from the Cross: “Father forgive them (His Jewish false accusers and Roman brutal executioners), for they know not what they do.”
 My friend thought that the father sent him the book to confirm those facts.

 So, we do not say “Good-Bye”, but merely “Auf Wiedersehen” – for all who believe in God will meet again.